olgabor/closer/README.md

 ### Introduction
 Manage your projects and tasks with a Closer productivity app.

-Sign up for an account with Closer: <URL>
+Sign up for an account with Closer: <https://closer-sei.herokuapp.com/>

 #### Built with
 * Flask